Let’s get together to play some tunes outside!

 Where we are gathering: as you enter the park via SW 92nd Ave, turn left at the open gate and head toward Shelter 4 (the park’s website has a map).
 We’ll gather on the lawn near Shelter 4, at the entrance to the Butterfly Garden.
 We’ll pick a shady spot if it’s a warm day, or grab a sunny spot if it’s a cool day.
 If it’s rainy we’ll get under the roof of Shelter 4.

 Not sure what to expect?
-This session is a gathering of musicians to play traditional Irish or Celtic tunes.
+This session is a gathering of musicians to play traditional tunes.
+These are often referred to as “fiddle tunes.”
 No audience is required, but passers by are likely to pause and listen for a while, and some enjoy settling nearby to enjoy the music.
 The acoustic instruments played typically include fiddle, concertina, guitar, bodhran, tin whistle, flute, and mandolin.
 The tempo of tune playing at this session tends to be moderate.
+This is not a sight-reading session — aim to play by ear and from memory (though it is okay to refer to sheet music if you need to).

-COVID-19 considerations: If you are coming to this event, please be fully vaccinated for COVID-19 or wear a facemask.
+COVID-19 considerations: If you are coming to this event, please be fully vaccinated for COVID-19.
+(That is a request, not a requirement.)
 We generally have plenty of room for social distancing, and plenty of fresh air.
-Bring a mask and be prepared to wear it, especially if we need to shelter from the rain.
-Here is a link to Oregon’s guidance on facemasks as of August 27, 2021.

 Afterward: If you want to leave time for evening traffic to ease up after the session, there are some good nearby food and drink venues in or near downtown Tigard.
 There is no hard stop time to the session, so if the tunes are flowing we may stay longer.